top of page

 Students Grow with the Garden Program

 Students participate in every aspect of creating and harvesting a full garden of produce in the two Elementary School Gardens for Spring, Summer, and Fall (and sometimes indoor Winter Classes too)!
 After going virtual during 2020, in 2021 we saw a gradual return of students to the garden, and were back in full session by 2022.
-We continue to build the program as we head into 2024 season.
-We hold 4-week sessions with the school classes in Spring and Fall.
+We continue to build the program as we head into 2025 season.
+We hold 4-week sessions with the school classes in Spring, Summer, and Fall.
 Summer school often brings the older grades to in-person learning for the summer school sessions, as we also reach out to summer programs such as Pathfinders and Project Focus that includes teens.
 We invite special guests to the garden, including a fun and informative visit from the MSU Extension Team to talk about careers in agriculture and making nutritious snacks.
 Our favorite local beekeeper often joins us for a week to share her knowledge of bees, pollination, and honey with the students - she even brought a honeycomb with live bees!
 A trip to a Blueberry Farm is always a favorite too.
-Look for more collaborations with partners and special guest in the year ahead.
+This past year, we partnered with local Muskegon Heights' HW Farms, a group helping to introduce and increase the understanding and benefits of urban farming.
+The team from HW Farms helped lead the lesson plans and share their vast knowledge with the students.
+We look forward to an expanded partnership for 2025.

 Welcome to our Virtual Garden!
 Enjoy these Garden Videos and Snack Making from your family home.